JJ/hoborg/text/text.md

 get the iron dummy out of here.
 Disappointment probably crept to my face, and Boris said

 "These things happens.
-Wires go down, Circus Commision clerks gets asleep, forgets to file the folder where he should.
+Wires go down, Circus Commission clerks gets asleep, forgets to file the folder where he should.
 Tell you what: we need strong and young hands like you around here, the Party knows we do.
 So just stick around, I'll pay you by the day, and will check back